 Bowls with Kimchi – High in dietary fiber and low in calories, kimchi is a traditional Korean side dish of fermented vegetables that supports your body’s absorption of essential vitamins, calcium and iron.
-At wildbrine, we rely on a wholly natural process called wild fermentation to prepare our fish-free and gluten-free Japanese and Korean kimchi toppings and sides.
+At wildbrine, we rely on a wholly natural process called wild fermentation to prepare our fish-free and gluten-free Miso-Horseradish and Korean Style Kimchi toppings and sides.
 Organic, garden-fresh veggies, such as napa cabbage, daikon radish, carrots, and horseradish root, are infused with ginger, garlic, chili peppers, orange peel, and other spices to create unique Asian-inspired flavor profiles.

 Bowls with Sauerkraut – German for “sour cabbage,” sauerkraut has long been a staple in many Central and Eastern European cuisines.
 High in antioxidants and low in calories, sauerkraut is a good source of dietary fiber and essential vitamins and minerals.
 Our unpasteurized wildbrine sauerkraut is raw, completely vegan, and gluten-free with flavor combinations you’re absolutely going to want to try: Caraway Apple, Jalapeno Lime, and Dill & Garlic.